ChainlinkResources/docs/source/includes/goldmine/_contracts.md

 }
 ```

-This endpoint deploys a new contract.
+Deploy a smart contract to a specific `Network`.

-## Get a Specific Contract
+## Retrieve Contract Details

 ```shell
 curl -i \